cchitsiang/awesome-stars/topics.md

 - [hehonghui/android-tech-frontier](https://github.com/hehonghui/android-tech-frontier) - 【停止维护】一个定期翻译国外Android优质的技术、开源库、软件架构设计、测试等文章的开源项目
 - [opentable/hobknob](https://github.com/opentable/hobknob) - Hobknob is a feature toggle front-end built on top of etcd.
 It allows users to create and modify feature toggles, which can then be accessed in your applications.
 - [Netflix/archaius](https://github.com/Netflix/archaius) - Library for configuration management API
-- [jorgebucaran/fisher](https://github.com/jorgebucaran/fisher) - A plugin manager for Fish.
+- [jorgebucaran/fisher](https://github.com/jorgebucaran/fisher) - A plugin manager for 🪝Fish.
 - [DmitryMalkovich/circular-with-floating-action-button](https://github.com/DmitryMalkovich/circular-with-floating-action-button) - Circular progress with fab integration (a circular loader is integrated with a floating action button, material progress circle and FloatingActionButton, fab with a progress indicator ring, android, m
 - [pinterest/secor](https://github.com/pinterest/secor) - Secor is a service implementing Kafka log persistence
 - [rocjs/roc](https://github.com/rocjs/roc) - 🐦 Modern JavaScript Development Ecosystem